DaveBackus/Data_Bootcamp_Book/README.md

 ## Warning

 This is **work in progress**, target date late January 2016.
-We've written five chapters so far, the rest are rough notes to ourselves -- or less.
+We've written five chapters so far, the rest are rough notes to ourselves.

 ## Acknowledgements

 This project was Glenn Okun's idea.
 He really should have done it himself, but we thank him for the idea and his ongoing support.
 Paul Backus, Hersh Iyer (MBA17), Matt McKay, Kim Ruhl, and Itamar Snir (MBA17) contributed technical support and applications.
-You may also notice a family resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a Python-based course in dynamic macroeconomic theory.
+You may also notice a family resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a Python- and Julia-based course in dynamic macroeconomic theory.
 We thank them for their advice and encouragement.

 ## License